 Federal Environment Acts Consultations

-Canada is currently holding consultations on the federal environmental assessment act (CEAA), the Navigable Waters Protection Act (NWPA), the National Energy Board and the Fisheries Act.
+Canada held consultations on the federal environmental assessment act (CEAA) and the Navigable Waters Protection Act (NWPA).

-The Yukon Government is currently holding a public review of a pesticide application permit by the WhitePass & Yukon Route railway (Lake Bennett into Carcross).
+The Yukon Government held a public review of a pesticide application permit by the WhitePass & Yukon Route railway (Lake Bennett into Carcross).

-The DeAngelo Brothers Corporation has applied for a permit to apply pesticides along the White Pass & Yukon Route railway (right of way) from Lake Bennett into Carcross.
+The DeAngelo Brothers Corporation applied for a permit to apply pesticides along the White Pass & Yukon Route railway (right of way) from Lake Bennett into Carcross.
 The proposed pesticides are Vantage, Hasten and Arsenal, which are potentially toxic to aquatic life, but are effective herbicide/weed control.
-Public feedback will be considered when determining if a permit should be issued, and if a permit is issued, in setting conditions to reduce potential impacts.
-YCS has submmited comments - read them here in MS Word format or as Adobe PDF format.
+Partly due to the concerns we raised, the permit was denied.
+YCS submmited comments - read them here in MS Word format or as Adobe PDF format.

 Klaza Caribou Herd